powerhouse-inc/analytics-engine/docs-src/source/includes/memory.md

 # Memory

 The `MemoryAnalyticsStore` is an `IAnalyticsStore` implementation that uses a an in-memory database as its storage mechanism.
-Under the hood, we load a WASM build of SQLite3.
+Under the hood, we load a WASM build of Postgres, called [PGlite](https://pglite.dev/).

 <aside class="notice">
 See the <a href="#compatibility">Compatibility</a> section for details on which stores are intended to be used in different execution environments.